Are you looking for a character sketch template that will make your character building easier and more fun?

 - A journalist covering the derailing of a local train that killed four passengers

 Naming them is just the beginning.
 Don’t be afraid to get personal with the characters you create.
-When you’re finished, share a few paragraphs about one of your characters in the comments section below.
+When you’re finished, share a few paragraphs about your character in the practice box below.
+Then, be sure to leave feedback for three of your fellow writers on their characters.
 We’d love to see who you come up with!